-Finally, buyers can sometimes snag cheaper prices for individual stocks or exchange-traded funds after-hours.
-This may reflect lower competition, since fewer people are trading, but it’s far from a guarantee that you’ll get better prices.
+Investors can sometimes find lower prices for individual stocks or exchange-traded funds (ETFs) during after-hours trading.
+This may reflect lower competition since fewer people are trading, but it’s far from guaranteeing you’ll get better prices.

 Cons of After-Hours Trading

-Buying and selling stocks outside of regular trading hours comes with some risks and disadvantages.
+Buying and selling stocks outside regular trading hours come with risks and disadvantages.

 Fewer Transactions Happen After-Hours

-First, there are many fewer transactions happening after-hours than while the stock market is open, which can affect the market’s liquidity.
+There are fewer transactions happening after-hours than while the stock market is open, which can affect the market’s liquidity.

-Since there aren’t as many people out there buying and selling stocks, it can be hard to find someone who wants to trade at the price you have in mind.
-Likewise, it can be hard to actually get a hold of a stock you want can be hard when trading volume is low.
-The trade will be canceled if there is no counterparty available for a trade you want, the trade will either get canceled or held until the next market open.
+Since there are fewer people buying and selling stocks, finding someone who wants to trade at the price you have in mind can be challenging.
+Likewise, getting a hold of a stock you want can be hard when trading volume is low.
+The trade will be canceled if there is no counterparty available for a trade you want.

 Prices Are More Volatile